Services for Children with Special Needs in Peru

 Students are housed in double or triple room occupancy in hotels for the duration of the program.

 While in Lima, students will go on a city tour and visit historical and archeological museums, one of which houses pre-Columbian handicrafts.
 The group will also visit an outdoor market and enjoy an evening of traditional Peruvian dancing.
-The group will then travel to Cusco, which is in the heart of the Incan empire.
-The group will go on a walking city tour of the traditional area of Cusco and visit an animal sanctuary, the Sacred Valley of the Incas, and Machu Picchu.

 Open to KU undergraduate and graduate students.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.